genomicsITER/monkeypox/README.md

 <a name="Other-repos"></a>
 ## Other useful repositories with resources to study MPXV ##

+> Kudos to all research teams behind the scenes in all these repositories:
+>
 <ul>
   <li><a href="https://virological.org/c/monkeypox">Virological.org posts on MPXV</a></li>
   <li><a href="https://github.com/CADDE-CENTRE/Monkeypox">CADDE-CENTRE GitHub repository for MPXV</a></li>